tQsW/encrypted-ice-candidates/draft-wang-mmusic-encrypted-ice-candidates.md

    2. Encode *encrypted_address* from step 2 to a base64 string.
    3. Append a ciphertext field to the candidate attribute with its value given by the encoded *encrypted_address*.
-   4. Append zero or more crypto parameter fields with values that is applicable to the peer to identify the PSK and cipher suite used to generate the ciphertext.
+   4. Append zero or more crypto parameter fields with values that are applicable to the peer to identify the PSK and cipher suite used to generate the ciphertext.

 ### Grammar and Example

 This document defines two extension fields for the candidate attribute, namely the ciphertext and the crypto parameters.
-Let ciphertext-ext and cryptoparams-ext be two cand-extension's as defined in {{ICESDP}}.
+Let ciphertext-ext and cryptoparams-ext be two cand-extensions as defined in {{ICESDP}}.

-ciphertext-ext  = ciphertext SP <ciphertext-base64>
+  ciphertext-ext  = ciphertext SP \<ciphertext-base64\>
-cryptoparam-ext = cryptoparams SP <crypto-params>
+  cryptoparam-ext = cryptoparams SP \<crypto-params\>
-crypto-params   = <param-name> SP 1\*alpha-numeric SP <param-name> SP 1\*alpha-numeric ...
+  crypto-params   = \<param-name\> SP 1\*alpha-numeric SP \<param-name\> SP 1\*alpha-numeric ...

-<ciphertext-base64-val>: is the ciphertext as a base64-encoded string.
+\<ciphertext-base64-val\>: is the ciphertext as a base64-encoded string.

-<param-name>: is the name of a crypto parameter.
-In this document, we
-define two parameters, namely "keyid" and "csid", to convery identifiers to discover the PSK and cipher suite that generate the ciphertext.
+\<param-name\>: is the name of a crypto parameter.
+In this document, we define two parameters, namely "keyid" and "csid", to convery identifiers to discover the PSK and cipher suite that generate the ciphertext.

 The cryptoparams field MUST NOT be used in the absence of the ciphertext field.

-Following the procedure in Section {{#gathering}}, the candidate attribute in an SDP message to exchange the encrypted candidate can be given by
+Following the procedure in Section {{gathering}}, the candidate attribute in an SDP message to exchange an encrypted candidate can be given by

   a=candidate:1 1 udp 2122262783 0.0.0.0 56622 typ host
     ciphertext jJvQO7elp2pYA+68aI8DiPqZGsvfEW9rcv06eBF0zVg=
     cryptoparams keyid icepsk0 csid aes-gcm

 This example assumes the use of the GCM mode, in which case the 256-bit *encrypted_address* consists of 128-bit ciphertext and